 - 1. With the understanding that every student is unique and demands certain attention as a member of class, the classroom teacher will provide the same amount of attention to a student with a mild learning disability as she will any other student in class. - 2.
-Students diagnosed with a mild learning disability may use a computer or other technologies, provided they do not pose a distraction in the classroom and that they are still held accountable to master the skills and objectives other students in the class are accountable for. - 3.
-At the discretion of the teacher, extended due dates and/or additional time to complete a paper or project may be given.
+Students diagnosed with a mild learning disability may use a computer or other technologies, provided they do not pose a distraction in the classroom and that they are still held accountable to master the skills and objectives other students in the class are accountable for. - At the discretion of the teacher, extended due dates and/or additional time to complete a paper or project may be given.
 Such extensions will be minor, to prevent the student from getting behind in other assigned work. - 4.
 Parents may request to opt out of certain courses/courses given the approval of the Headmaster.
 Opting out of certain classes may affect the report card grading, honor roll status and/or graduation eligibility.

 Children with severe learning disabilities may be admitted to Providence under certain conditions.
 The school (teachers and administrators) will work with the parents to decide whether or not enrollment of the student is mutually beneficial to the school and family.
 The number of students in a particular grade level, the make-up of the class, and the overall fit in the classroom will be considered when making the final enrollment decision.
 The school is unable to hire additional personnel to work specifically with the student, and families will be responsible for providing special services for the student.
-In such situations, a contract stipulating the requirements and guidelines must be signed by both parents and the school Headmaster prior to official admittance.
+As a rule, parents of students requiring five-day support must be in the classroom three out of the five days but may hire school-approved aides for the other two days.
+Exceptions to the rule will be considered on a case-by-case basis by the Headmaster.